 The class has inevitably seen peaks and troughs of activity.
 The 1920s and 30s saw a frenzy of new boat construction, but the advent of the second world war brought a downturn which continued through the post-war austerity years.
 In 1975 the first of the “modern” Sixes appeared and so began the resurgence of this extraordinary class.
-Over 1200 6 Metre boats were built in total, of which some 450 are still in existence today.
+Over 1,200 Six Metre boats were built in total, of which some 450 are still in existence today.

-Clever management of both the rule and the international class association by its dedicated officers and members has seen the International Six Metre return to its rightful place as one of the most exciting and important racing fleets on the planet.
+Clever management of both the rule and the international class association (ISMA) by its dedicated officers and members has seen the International Six Metre return to its rightful place as one of the most exciting and important racing fleets in the world.
 It brings together the elegance of the Classic Division with the cutting-edge development of the modern boats in the Open Division, in a regatta circuit that takes competitors to some of the most spectacular yachting venues around the globe.
 The camaraderie amongst the fleet is exceptional and the après-sailing lifestyle is as elegant as the yachts themselves.

 Whilst the Sixes have raced globally since their inception, the introduction of a formal World Championship only came in 1973, when the first Worlds was raced off Seattle, USA.

-International Six Metre World Championships Hall of Fame
+International Six Metre World Championships Hall of Fame:

 |2022||Momo (SUI)||Dix Aout (FRA)||Sanxenxo, Spain|